-Tales from the Textile Room and Remembering Noah’s Ark
+Tales from the Textile Archives: Hilda and Hester

 This flannel baseball uniform from the old Jamestown Municipal Baseball League was donated to The Fenton History Center archives in 2008.The Municipal League was comprised